MicroEJ/docs/VEEPortingGuide/fs.rst

 Principle
 =========

-The FS module defines a low-level File System framework for embedded devices.
+The FS Foundation Library defines a low-level File System framework for embedded devices.
 It allows you to manage abstract files and directories without worrying about the native underlying File System kind.